 The Idaho State Bar (ISB) Mandatory Continuing Legal Education (MCLE) Attendance records include the ISB approved courses attended during your MCLE reporting period according to the records of the Idaho State Bar.
 Every active and house counsel member of the Idaho State Bar is required to certify that he/she has obtained at least thirty (30) Idaho approved MCLE credits including at least three (3) credits of ethics/professional responsibility during his/her MCLE reporting period.
 Each attorney is allowed to use a maximum of fifteen (15) credits of self-study during each reporting period.

 An MCLE certificate of compliance will be included in your annual licensing packet at the end of your reporting period.
 The courses listed in the ISB records will be pre-printed on the certificate of compliance.
 Corrections and additions should be made to the certificate before being returned to the ISB with the rest of your licensing.

-If you need to add a course, remove a course you did not attend appears on your attendance report, please inform the MCLE Department at (208) 334-4500.
+If you need to add a course, remove a course you did not attend, or general and/or ethics credits are not correct inform the MCLE Department at (208) 334-4500.